pagkly/Zed/Investopedia3/Other Comprehensive Basis of Accounting (OCBOA).md

 ## Understanding OCBOA

 Two major advantages of financial statements prepared under OCBOA are: they are easier to understand than statements prepared under GAAP, which can be quite complex, and they may cost significantly less to prepare than GAAP-based statements.
-A key difference between GAAP-basis financial statements and those prepared under OCBOA is that the latter does not require a statement of [cash flows](https://www.investopedia.com/terms/c/cashflow.asp).
+A key difference between GAAP-basis financial statements and those prepared under OCBOA is that the latter does not require a statement of [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp).

-One criticism of OCBOA statements is that [disclosures](https://www.investopedia.com/terms/d/disclosure.asp) are not adequate.
-As a result, it is recommended that comprehensive disclosures be made by a company that has adopted OCBOA, including the basis of accounting used, [contingent liabilities](https://www.investopedia.com/terms/c/contingentliability.asp), and risks and uncertainties.
+One criticism of OCBOA statements is that [[disclosures]](https://www.investopedia.com/terms/d/disclosure.asp) are not adequate.
+As a result, it is recommended that comprehensive disclosures be made by a company that has adopted OCBOA, including the basis of accounting used, [[contingent liabilities]](https://www.investopedia.com/terms/c/contingentliability.asp), and risks and uncertainties.

 Under the Statement on Auditing Standards (United States) No. 62, Special Reports, an OCBOA is any one of: